LavaMoat/ipfs-registry/README.md

 # IPFS Registry

-Signed package registry backed by IPFS for storage.
+Signed package registry backed by the Inter-Planetary File System for storage.

 ## Prerequisites